Waterlight, The Light Powered By Water

 - 3 min read

-This version of the lamp was designed specifically for the Wayúu people, an indigenous tribe living on the northernmost tip of South America, where Colombia meets Venezuela.
-For centuries, the Wayúu have occupied the remote, desert landscape of the Guajira peninsula.
-Although removed from the rest of society, the area is surrounded on all sides by the Caribbean Sea, which offers a plentiful resource to power the WaterLight.
-Wunderman Thompson worked to integrate the tribe's rich cultural heritage into the lamp's design, with traditional symbols and patterns carved into its wooden casing and the colorful carrier straps woven by local craftswomen using a technique that goes back to pre-colonial times.
+This version of the lamp was designed specifically for the Wayúu people, an Indigenous community living at the northernmost tip of South America, where Colombia meets Venezuela.
+For centuries, the Wayúu have inhabited the remote desert landscape of the Guajira Peninsula.
+Although geographically isolated, the region is surrounded by the Caribbean Sea, providing an abundant natural resource to power WaterLight.